 Estimation of these two equations yields two point estimates of λ and estimates of the variances of the residuals in the two equations.
-We assume that agents then form an estimate $\hat{\lambda}t$ by taking a weighted average of the two point estimates, with the weights equaling the inverse of the respective standard deviations of the regression residuals.
-In this way, agents take into account the relative amounts of noise observed from the two sources of information regarding the monetary policy rule.24 In the following period, agents compute expectations of future variables conditional on $\hat{\lambda}t$.
+We assume that agents then form an estimate $\hat{\lambda}i$ by taking a weighted average of the two point estimates, with the weights equaling the inverse of the respective standard deviations of the regression residuals.
+In this way, agents take into account the relative amounts of noise observed from the two sources of information regarding the monetary policy rule.24 In the following period, agents compute expectations of future variables conditional on $\hat{\lambda}i$.
 Then, given the realized values of the innovations, the values of all endogenous variables are computed.
 The process is then continued, with agents reestimating the policy rule equations at the end of each period.25 We compute the statistics of interest for these experiments using model stochastic simulations.
 We run each simulation 41,000 periods and drop the first 1,000 periods to minimize the effects of initial conditions.

 Central bank publication of interest rate projections improves the public's understanding of the central bank's policy rule.
-The solid line of Figure 3 shows the root mean squared error (RMSE) of $\hat{\lambda}t$ (relative to the true value of $\lambda = 1$) over the simulations for various degrees of transmission noise, as measured by σ_z .
-As noted above, the solid line assumes that agents estimate the policy rule using only 40 periods of data, but still the average estimation errors for $\hat{\lambda}t$ are reasonably modest.
-As seen in the figure, clear communication of interest rate projections facilitates the public's ability to estimate the policy rule.
-With zero transmission noise, the public's estimate of the policy rule equals the true policy rule at all times.
-But, as the degree of transmission noise rises, the accuracy of the public's estimates of the policy rule diminishes, and the public's ability to predict future policy actions also deteriorates.
+The solid line of figure 6.3 shows the root mean squared error (RMSE) of $\hat{\lambda}i$ (relative to the true value of $\lambda = 1$) over the simulations for various degrees of transmission noise, as measured by σ_z .
+As noted in the preceding, the solid line assumes that agents estimate the policy rule using only forty periods of data, but still the average estimation errors for $\hat{\lambda}i$ are reasonably modest.
+As seen in figure 6.3, clear communication of interest rate projections facilitates the public's ability to estimate the policy rule.
+With zero transmission noise, the public's estimate of the policy rule equals the true policy rule at all